shihaanws/Clinder/README.md

 Be sure, you have installed all dependencies and applications to run React project on your computer : [Getting Started - React ](https://reactjs.org/docs/getting-started.html).

-This project works fine for iOS but in Android version there are serious UI problems because I've only worked on iOS.

 ### Running the project